 Potential buyers usually have some form of a checklist to help ensure they make a smart investment.
 Typically, some of the questions they have will be deal breakers.
 The fewer problems buyers have to inherit the better the chances they will buy.
 A land survey discussed above is one helpful example that can eliminate uncertainty.
 Another would be to make sure there's legal access to the property.
 You can find an example of a land buyer checklist on our blog.

 A skilled seller will help the buyer envision the land's potential and what the property can become in the future.
 You need to know what the land can be used for in order to know who will be interested in buying it.
-Usually, a property assessor, a real-estate-agent, or your local courthouse can help you answer questions such as how is the land zoned?
-Is it buildable?
-What's the quality of the soil?
+Usually, a property assessor, a real estate agent, or your local courthouse can help you answer questions such as how is the land zoned?
+Is it residential land that's buildable?
+What's the quality of the soil if it's farmland?
 Are there utilities installed?
 These are just a few of many questions that should be answered to determine who your target market is.
-LandSearch is the perfect resource to implement this strategy.
+If you'd like to learn more about land usage, read our post on understanding land use and property types.
+Posting land on LandSearch is the perfect resource to implement this strategy.
 You simply have to find buyers to sell your property.